vstconsulting/polemarch/doc/gui.rst

   Options' name will be shown in square brackets, for example, "template_name [template_option_name]".
   This field is available for kind=template only.

+* **group** - name of group to which this periodic task will be executed.

 * **args** - arguments for ansible module.
 This field is available for kind=module only.

+* **inventory source** - source of inventory.
+It can be either "From database" or "From file in project dir".

+* **inventory from project / inventory file** - name of inventory.

 * **type** - type of schedule.
 It can be either "Interval schedule" or "Cron style schedule".